 12.2 Termination of Services by You.
 Subject to the terms of Section 1, if You want to terminate the Services provided by Xometry, You may do so by (a) notifying Xometry at any time and (b) closing Your Account for all of the Services that You use.
 Your notice should be sent, in writing, to Xometry’s address set forth below.

 12.3 Termination of Services by Xometry.
-Xometry has the right to, immediately and without notice, suspend or terminate this Agreement or Your use of the Website and Services (with or without cause), including if Xometry becomes aware of any possible violations by You of this Agreement.
-In the event Xometry determines, in its sole discretion, that You have breached any portion of this Agreement, Xometry reserves the right to: (i) warn You via email (to any email address you have provided to Xometry) that You have violated this Agreement; (ii) delete Content provided by You or Your agent(s) to the Website; (iii) notify and/or send Your Content to and/or fully cooperate with the proper law enforcement authorities for further action; and/or (iv) pursue any other action which Xometry deems to be
+Xometry has the right to, immediately and without notice, suspend or terminate this Agreement or Your use of the Website and the Mini Program and Services (with or without cause), including if Xometry becomes aware of any possible violations by You of this Agreement.
+In the event Xometry determines, in its sole discretion, that You have breached any portion of this Agreement, Xometry reserves the right to: (i) warn You via email (to any email address you have provided to Xometry) that You have violated this Agreement; (ii) delete Content provided by You or Your agent(s) to the Website and the Mini Program; (iii) notify and/or send Your Content to and/or fully cooperate with the proper law enforcement authorities for further action; and/or (iv) pursue any other action which Xometry deems to be

 12.4 Effect of Termination.
 Termination of any Service includes removal of access to such Service and barring of further use of the Termination of all Services also includes deletion of Your password and all related information, files and Your Content associate with or inside Your Account.
 Xometry will not have any liability whatsoever to You for any suspension or termination, including deletion of Your Content.
 All provisions of this Agreement which by their nature should survive, shall survive termination of the Services, including without limitation, ownership provisions, warranty disclaimers, payment obligations, indemnification obligations and limitation of liability.